RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

-Fitch Ratings has assigned Conti-Gummi Finance BV’s proposed 3.5 year senior unsecured notes of a benchmark size an expected rating of ‘BBB(EXP)'.
-The note will be guaranteed by Continental AG (BBB/Stable/F2).
+Fitch Ratings has assigned Continental AG’s (BBB/Stable/F2) proposed seven-year senior unsecured notes of a benchmark size an expected rating of ‘BBB(EXP)'.

-Proceeds from the proposed notes are expected to be used to refinance the early redemption of the EUR625m existing 6.5% note maturing in 2016 at significantly more favourable terms.
-The proposed notes will be unsecured and unsubordinated and will benefit from guarantees of various Continental operating subsidiaries.
+Proceeds from the proposed notes are expected to be used to refinance the early redemption of the EUR625m existing 7.125% notes maturing in 2018 at significantly more favourable terms.
+The proposed notes will be unsecured and unsubordinated and will benefit from guarantees from 10 Continental operating subsidiaries.

+The notes’ documentation includes a call option (make-whole) for Continental and a change of control put option, which excludes Shaeffler under certain conditions.
+It also includes covenants related to a limitation of indebtedness, restricted payments including dividends, and merger, split and sale of assets.

 Standalone Rating

-The upgrade of Continental to ‘BBB’ in July 2013 reflected Fitch’s assessment of the parent subsidiary linkage between the Schaeffler Group and Continental AG.
+The upgrade of Continental’s Issuer Default Rating to ‘BBB’ from ‘BB’ on 15 July 2013 reflected Fitch’s assessment of the parent subsidiary linkage between the Schaeffler Group and Continental.
 Fitch now deems the linkage weak enough to rate Continental on a standalone basis.
-The linkage has been weakened by Schaeffler reducing its stake to 49.9%, Continental extending its bank debt agreement with tight ring-fencing of cash flows to 2018, and Continental’s independent dividend policy.
+The linkage was weakened by Schaeffler reducing its stake to 49.9%, Continental extending its bank debt agreement with tight ring-fencing of cash flows to 2018 and Continental’s independent dividend distribution policy.
 A strengthening of the linkage is considered unlikely and would be treated as event risk.

 Strong Business Profile

-Continental’s ratings reflect its large manufacturing operations, global footprint, top-ranking positions in the markets in which it operates and solid end-market diversification with about 30% of sales in the less volatile replacements business.
+Continental’s ratings reflect its large manufacturing operations, global footprint, top ranking positions in the markets in which it operates, solid end-market diversification with about 30% of sales in the less volatile replacements business and strong R&D capability.

 Sound Profitability